 To read more about Bari's vision for this project, visit her blog "Art Deco Dream Powder Room Renovation"

 One of our favorite parts of any custom project is the design process.
 No matter who or where you are, we want to make sure your exact tile vision is seen and heard because we know that custom tiling is just about as scary as it is exciting.
 Our mission is to make it an enjoyable process.
 Bari's vision for the space was all about contrast and repetition.
 Three adjacent walls covered in a repetitive yet eye-catching ombre of 6 vibrant Medium Moroccan Fish scales was the perfect old Hollywood vibe she was going for.
-Her final color selections were some of our favorite: 47 Vermont Pine, 1036W Bluegrass, 1036E Bluegrass, 1017W Sea Mist, 1017E Sea Mist, 1065 Mint Julep.
+Her final color selections were some of our favorite: 47 Vermont Pine, 1036W Bluegrass, 75 Emerald, 1017W Sea Mist, 1017E Sea Mist, 1065 Mint Julep.